wp-plugins/adbutler/readme.txt

 == Installation ==

 **Repository**

-1. In your Admin, go to menu Plugins > Add
+1. In your Admin, go to menu Plugins > Add.
-2. Search for adbutler
+2. Search for AdButler.
-3. Click to install
+3. Click to install.
-4. Activate the plugin
+4. Activate the plugin.
-5. Click on settings to configure
+5. Click on settings to configure.

 **Download**

-1. Download the plugin (.zip file) on the right column of this page
+1. Download the plugin (.zip file) on the right column of this page.
-2. In your Admin, go to menu Plugins > Add
+2. In your Admin, go to menu Plugins > Add.
-3. Select the tab "Upload"
+3. Select the tab "Upload".
-4. Upload the .zip file you just downloaded
+4. Upload the .zip file you just downloaded.
-5. Activate the plugin
+5. Activate the plugin.
-1. Click on the settings to configure
+1. Click on the settings to configure.

 == Frequently asked questions ==